 Overview

 Headings help organize content in a way that allows users to quickly navigate and locate relevant information.
-Properly using heading labels ensures your digital content is structured and easy to interpret.
-Take the guesswork out of whether your headings are accessible or not.
-Use the template below with headings that are already digitally accessible.
+Properly using heading styles ensures your digital content is structured and easy to interpret.

 Download